tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

 ~~~
     LET q1 = QUERY
         TYPE IN settings
-        FIELDS time AS starttime, maxbolus, time + Duration() AS endtime
+        COLUMNS time AS starttime, maxbolus, time + Duration() AS endtime
         WHERE Age(starttime) < Days(90)

     QUERY IN q1
         TYPE IN bolus
-        FIELDS *
+        COLUMNS *
         WHERE time BETWEEN q.starttime, q.endtime
         AND q.maxbolus - units < 1.0
 ~~~